 What is the vestibular system?

 The vestibular system lies in the inner ear.
-It comprises two main parts: the semicircular canals and the otolith organs.
+It’s of two main parts: the semicircular canals and the otolith organs.

 The semicircular canals are three, fluid-filled tubes lined with tiny hairs that monitor head motion.
 When you move your head, the fluid sloshes around and moves those hairs, which allows your brain to detect motion.